 In 1978, Judas Priest released their fifth album as 'Hell Bent for Leather' or 'Killing Machine,' depending on where you lived.

-Behind the unremarkable cover art of Yes' debut lay the seeds for one of the most storied and envelope-pushing careers in progressive rock history.
+Behind the unremarkable cover art lay seeds for one of the most storied and envelope-pushing careers in prog.

-When Dio Released a Metal Masterpiece, ‘The Last in Line’
+How Dio Created the Metal Masterpiece ‘The Last in Line’

-For Ronnie James Dio, the title of his band's second album could very well have referenced his lengthy wait for much-deserved solo stardom.
+The title of his band's second album could very well have referenced his lengthy wait for solo stardom.